sneerteam/sneer/README.md

 ./gradlew jarNodeps
 ```

 This will create the file android-api/build/libs/sneer-android-api-nodeps-X.X.X.jar.

-Copy it into your libs folder and you're good to go.
+Place the jar file in your app's libs folder and you're good to go.

-Using the Projects in the Build Path
+2) Using the Projects in the Build Path
 ----

-Referencing the Sneer projects directly in your workspace is specially useful if you're planning to change Sneer codes.
+Another option is referencing the Sneer projects directly in your workspace.
+This is specially useful if you're planning to edit Sneer code.
 Eclipse refactoring, call hierarchy and some of those facilities work better if you reference the project instead of the jar file.

 To do so, import the Sneer projects into the workspace and:

-- right click your project then Properties
+- Open your app project's properties
-- go to Android settings
+- Go to Android Settings > Add...
-- click Add... and select the android-api project
+- Select the android-api project
+Still in the properties window:
-- still in the settings window go to Java Build Path -> Projects -> Add... and select again the android-api project
+- Java Build Path > Projects > Add...
+- Select the android-api project again
-- and still in the Java Build Path -> Order and Export, make sure Sneer's android-api project comes before "Android Dependencies" in that list
+Still in the Java Build Path:
+- Order and Export: make sure Sneer's android-api project comes before "Android Dependencies" in that list